ThULB/jportal/application/readme.txt

 MyCoRe was tested on several platforms with different environments:

-+ AIX 5.2 and IBM Content Manager 8.2 / 8.3
 + AIX 5.2 with DB2 and Lucene
 + Linux with HSQLDB and Lucene
-+ Windows 2000 with HSQLDB and Lucene
++ Windows XP with HSQLDB and Lucene
 + Linux with MySQL and Lucene
 + Windows 2000 with MySQL and Lucene